Want healthy meals your kids will love?

 Breakfast on the Go

 These pumpkin bars make a great grab and go breakfast and can be made ahead and stored for an even quicker option!
 We love the chewy texture of baked oats, and combined with nutrient packed pumpkin they are soft and easy to chew even for little toddlers who don’t have a lot of teeth!
 The oats and pumpkin both provide a really nutrient dense bar that is a great portable breakfast option when you have those mornings where you are in a big hurry.
 There are only a few ingredients which make it a great option if you have food allergies in your home.
-There is no dairy, no gluten (if you use gluten free oats) and no eggs!

 Give these a try for breakfast or even to pack in a lunch or an after school snack!
 You can also include other add-ins like dried fruit, coconut, or chopped nuts.
 Yum!